georgiee/coding-for-kids/slides.md

 ^ I want you to experience the same and help some kids finding their way through technology.

-^ Everybody can teach it.

 ![fill](images/conclusion/happy-coding-girl.jpg)

 ---
+^ You can find the slides and linklist at this URL.

-^ Thanks
+^ Thanks a lot for listening!

-^ Slides & compiled linklist

 # [fit] Thanks
 - by Georgios Kaleadis